shreyss99/iNeuron-ai/Data Structures and Algorithms Challenge/Challenge 1/Video-Ciphering/README.md

 ****

 ### How to use it:
+- For simplicity, the executable Python code is placed in the 'Code' folder.
+For running locally, ensure that the code file is in the same path as the 'Images' folder.
-- User needs to install tkinter, PIL, cv2, numpy, os, random, moviepy
+- User needs to install tkinter, PIL, cv2, numpy, os, random, moviepy.
 - Ensure that the local environment does not have both Pillow and PIL as it will not work.
 	- If that is the case first remove PIL using: pip uninstall PIL
 	- Afterwards, install the Pillow library using: pip install Pillow

-- User need to download the code, and run the Video_Ciphering Original.py, on local system.
+- User need to download the code, and run the Video_Ciphering.py, on local system.
 - After running a GUI window appears, where user can start the video ciphering application by clicking on the START button.
 - After that a new GUI window will open, in which user will have buttons like SELECT, ENCRYPT VIDEO, DECRYPT VIDEO, RESET and EXIT.
 - Firstly, the user has to select any video file (either mpy, mkv, avi, or any other extension of video) from the local system, using SELECT button.